Creative Course Applications

 Curate Ruthlessly

 Remove anything repetitive or weak.
-Every piece should earn its place in your portfolio.
+Every piece should earn its place.

-Don't submit until you can check off every item
+Don't submit until you can tick off every item.

 Ready to Build Your Dream Portfolio?

 Start today and work through this toolkit step by step.
-Your creative future is waiting!
+Your portfolio represents months of growth — trust your abilities and let your passion show.